Finding a Zoom 707 II

 - Cabinet Simulation is better than the GFX-707, but still not impressive.

 - DSP effects are NOT available while using the Sampler.
-This is rather unfortunate because it means that you can only Loop dry sounds, or you need to use a second pedal for ambience effects.
+This is rather unfortunate because it means that you can only Loop dry sounds, or you need to use a second pedal for ambience effects (you can see why I had two of these :-)

 - Switching between patches can be tedious unless you either;